9 of Sydney's best ocean pools

 There are times when you just need a good pool, you know?
 But when the sun is shining and the thought of chlorine and indoor pools gives you the hibijibis, hit up an ocean pool - it’s the best bits of the ocean in pool form.

 The public pool at Bondi Icebergs is defs one of Australia's most photographed spots and has the pool complex, a sauna and a gymnasium.
 Plus, after your swim you can have a drink at the bar.
 So that's fun.

 This ocean-fed pool is found at the southern end of Bronte Beach, five minutes by taxi (or a 20 minute stroll) from Bondi Beach.
 After you've had a swim eat up at The Bogey Hole cafe, which serves breakfast and lunch daily.

 Dawn Fraser Baths, Balmain

 This tidal-flow saltwater pool can be found deep inside Sydney’s harbour, with a little adjacent beach.
-Balmain is in Sydney's Inner West, just 10 minutes by bus or ferry from the city.
+You should totes go, even just so you can say you've swam in a tidal-flow pool.
+Balmain is in Sydney's inner west, just 10 minutes by bus or ferry from the city.

 Fairy Bower Pool, Manly